 Reducing CO2 emissions at offices

-At offices of each company of the Daigas Group, efforts to achieve targets for energy consumption and CO2 emission are being made under the Environmental management systems (EMS), established based on standards such as ISO 14001, Eco Action 21 developed by the Ministry of Environment and the Osaka Gas Environmental Management System (OGEMS).
+At offices of each company of the Daigas Group, many small steps are being taken to save energy that will add up for achieving energy consumption and CO2 emissions targets.
+These include having all employees turn off lights that are not needed, switching off office equipment if not in use, and maintaining air conditioning temperatures at reasonable levels.
+The effort is based on standards such as ISO 14001, Eco Action 21, developed by the Ministry of Environment, and the Daigas Group Environmental Management System (OGEMS).

 Under the EMS, each and every employee strives to reduce his or her own energy consumption by turning off lights and office equipment not currently needed or in use, and setting air conditioning to reasonable temperatures in line with set targets.